kbarber/rspec-system/README.md

       end
     end

-Now create a `.nodeset.yml` file which outlines the machine configurations to use for your tests.
-The file must adhere to the Kwalify schema supplied in `resources/kwalify-schemas/nodeset_schema.yml`.

 Also consult the example in `example` in the source of this library for more details.

 For you reference, here are the list of custom rspec configuration items that can be overriden in your `spec_helper_system.rb` file: